 - 29% of CFOs who reported weak relationships with their CEOs said they are comfortable tackling tough topics with their bosses.

 Sharing dissenting opinions is often a sign of a strong strategic partnership,” says industrial psychologist and Russell Reynolds leadership expert Amy Hayes.
-“By creating the space for healthy debate, the CEO is signaling directly and indirectly that the CFO is an engrained, enterprise-level member of the leadership team.
+“By creating the space for healthy debate, the CEO is signaling directly and indirectly that the CFO is an ingrained, enterprise-level member of the leadership team.
 In turn, this allows the CFO to operate at that level.
 By contrast, without strategic partnership, the CFO can be constrained to more transactional thinking and responsibilities, which can undermine the relationship and under leverage the CFO’s ability to make a positive impact on the business.”